ancatmara/early-irish-lemmatizer/README.md

 * `lem.text` -- input string cleaned from punctuation and non-word symbols
 * `lem.words` -- list of tokens
 * `lem.lemmaText` -- lemmatized string
-* `lem.nondict` -- list of non-dictionary words
+* `lem.nondict` -- list of unknown words
-* `lem.recall` -- shows the percentage of dictionary forms in the string
+* `lem.recall` -- shows the percentage of known forms in the string
 * `lem.nr_tokens` -- number of tokens in a string
 * `lem.nr_unique` -- number of unique tokens in a string

-**Demutate standard input**
+**Demutate a word**

 *Returns a demutated word*
 ```python
 demutatedWord = Lemmatizer.demutate(word)
 ```

-**Predict lemmas for non-dictionary forms**
+**Predict lemmas for unknown forms**

 *Takes a dictionary of OOV-words and their counts as input and creates two files for further manual revision:
-OOV-words sorted by frequency higher than a given threshold (the  default one is 0) and a file with triplets of OOV-word, closest dictionary form and proposed lemma.
+OOV-words sorted by frequency higher than a given threshold (the  default one is 0) and a file with triplets of OOV-word, closest known form from the dictionary and proposed lemma.
-Returns a corresponding list of tuples.*
+Returns a list of tuples.*

 ```python
 proposed = Lemmatizer.predict_lemmas(file_for_proposed, file_for_nondict, nondict, threshold=5)